hrotkogabor/excel-streaming-reader/README.md

 }
 ```

 The StreamingReader is an autoclosable resource, and it's important that you close it to free the filesystem resource it consumed.
-With Java 7, you can do this:
+You have to call **close** on reader like this:

 ```java
 try (